Why "free" does not always mean usable

 4. Fillout

-1,000 free responses/month is one of the most generous limits among modern builders.
+1,000 free responses/month is generous among modern builders.
 Clean editor, conditional logic, and core integrations included.
-Strong choice for teams that need more volume than forms.app or Jotform offer on free.
+Strong choice for teams that need a modern editor but do not need forms.app's unlimited free tier or Jotform's widget breadth.

 5. Jotform